mstksg/inCode/copy/entries/advent-gol.md

 and `0-2-0` are all points on a reflective boundary).

-Unfortunately, having a closed-form way to compute coset counts doesn't actually give us a way to compute the final state itself, since it doesn't tell us *which* cosets are active, just how many.
+Unfortunately, having a closed-form way to compute coset counts doesn't actually give us a way to compute the final state itself (that we know of, yet), since it doesn't tell us *which* cosets are active, just how many.
 However, this prompted me to investigate a little bit more about what was causing this pattern and how these cosets were distributed.
 To do this, I tried a new way to visualize things.

 In our simulation, x and y components are fundamentally different from the others; we could actually talk about each point as a tuple `(<x,y>, {higher dims})`.
-Also, things are usually "dense" in `<x,y>` (a significant fraction of the xy space has at least one point), but "sparse" in higher dimensions (a very small fraction of the higher-dimensional space actually has a point in it).
-So actually, instead of keeping our active points as a set of cosets, we can treat it as a map of `<x,y>` points to the higher-dimension slice cosets that live "under them".
-Instead of keeping one giant set as:
+Also, points are usually *dense* in `<x,y>` (a significant fraction of the xy space has at least one point), but *sparse* in higher dimensions (a very small fraction of the higher-dimensional space actually has a point in it).
+Instead of keeping our active points as a set of cosets, we could treat it as a map of `<x,y>` points to the higher-dimension slice cosets that live "under them".
+That is, instead of keeping one giant set as:

 ```
 {<1,2,1,1,3>, <3,1,1,1,4>, <1,2,0,0,5>, <4,2,3,4,4>, <3,1,2,2,2>}